Where to Stay in Zion National Park: Camping and Lodging

 Zion National Park offers three campgrounds with limited – considering the amount of visitors wishing to stay inside the park – number of campsites.
 Two of these campgrounds are cozily nestled near the South Entrance, while the last one seeks solitude off the Kolob Terrace Road.

 Consequently, the most popular campgrounds are the ones that offer easy access to the main natural attractions in the area.
-Set near the Virgin River that runs through entire Zion National Park, they offer you a convenient stay along with bountiful adventures right at your fingertips.
+Set near the Virgin River that runs through the entire Zion National Park, they offer a convenient stay along with bountiful adventures right at your doorsteps.

-Furthermore, providing flush toilet, drinkable water, and trash containers, camping makes a temporarily return to primitive living easy and rather convenient.
-On top of that, each campsite has a picnic table and a fire pit with attached grill.
+Furthermore, by providing flush toilets, drinkable water, and trash containers, camping makes a temporary return to primitive living easy and convenient.
+On top of that, each campsite has a picnic table and a fire pit with an attached grill.
 I must say, it’s a pretty decent stay inside Zion National Park even for not the most avid adventure travelers.

 Where to stay in and near Zion National Park - Roads and Destinations